christophe-cerin/OnlineML_ESP32/Data-processing-with-Arduino-IDE-and-IOT/ONLINE-MACHINE-LEARNING-AND-ONLINE-TECHNIQUE-WITH-REAL-DATA/README.md

 ###### **Table  : Message Flow, Processing Slice and Number of Possible Iterations**

 Looking at this table, we can say that the ESP32 microcontroller can easily receive a stream of 1024 messages with optimized batch processing of 128 messages

+## KMeans Clustering for the CampusIOT's LoRaWAN Datasets

+### ELSYS_ERS_CO2, ERS_CO2_48B30 W=512, Data = 5120, K=4

+**Clustering**

+Clustering is the task of dividing the population or data points into a number of groups such that data points in the same groups are more similar to other data points in the same group than those in other groups.
+In simple words, the aim is to segregate groups with similar traits and assign them into clusters.

+** KMeans Clustering

+K-means clustering is one of the simplest and popular unsupervised machine learning algorithms.
+You’ll define a target number k, which refers to the number of centroids you need in the dataset.
+A centroid is the imaginary or real location representing the center of the cluster.
+Every data point is allocated to each of the clusters through reducing the in-cluster sum of squares.
+In other words, the K-means algorithm identifies k number of centroids, and then allocates every data point to the nearest cluster, while keeping the centroids as small as possible.
+The ‘means’ in the K-means refers to averaging of the data; that is, finding the centroid.

+**About the dataset**

+This input file contains the basic information (ID, CO2, T(°C), Cluster) about the datas recorded by the LNS.
+Cluster is something assign to the dataset based on the defined parameters like the behavior of datas recorded.